Klocman/Bulk-Crap-Uninstaller/README.md

 - Portable - Self-contained version that does not require the .NET runtime to run.
 It includes a runtime which is why the file size is so large.
 - net - Stand-alone portable version that requires the .NET runtime to be installed.
 Much smaller file size than the full Portable version.

+#### Nightly builds
+If you want to get the latest features and fixes as soon as they are available, you can download a nightly build from the [actions page](https://github.com/Klocman/Bulk-Crap-Uninstaller/actions/workflows/ci.yaml).

 ## System requirements
 #### BCUninstaller v6
 - Earliest supported OS: Windows 10 (with most system updates installed)